tchibatron/dbeaver/Data-Editor.md

 `CTRL+C` on selected cells will copy these cells into clipboard in TAB-delimited format.
 Then you can paste this selection in some spreadsheet editor (like Excel). `CTRL+SHIFT+C` shows “Advanced Copy” dialog where you can configure additional copy settings (copy with column names/row numbers, configure delimiter and choose values format).
 Pressing `CTRL+V` on a cell will set cell value (with appropriate data type conversion).

-**Data export**

-In the context menu you can choose “Export ResultSet” – it will show standard data transfer wizard (see below).
-Data will be exported with all applied filters and orderings.

 **SQL generation**